Hitachi ID Identity and Access Management Suite is a security application. It can and should be installed on the most secure server platform possible.

 Consult the Microsoft Knowledge Base for more information:

 The IUSR account is created during the IIS installation and provides the mechanism that allows web clients to access the web server anonymously.
 The IWAM account is used to start out-of-process web applications in IIS.
-Do not add these accounts to a privileged security group such as Administrators.
-Delete these accounts if possible as Identity Manager does not use them.
+Do not add these accounts to a privileged group such as Administrators.
+Delete these accounts if possible as Hitachi ID Identity and Access Management Suite does not use them.

 Install the latest service packs, as these frequently include security patches and updates.